Is Lilium publicly traded?

 Who owns Lilium?

-Lilium's shareholders notably include Tencent, Palantir and Honeywell.
-At the time of the SPAC, existing investors' rolled 100% of their shares into the combined company.
+Lilium is currently a privately-held company.
+Lilium's existing shareholders notably include Tencent, Palantir and Honeywell.
+The current investors will roll 100% of their shares into the combined company.

 Lilium CEO Daniel Wiegand will hold 3:1 super voting shares upon completion of the transaction.